Skip to content

 third view promql

-Finally you need to select who will be notified and how.
-You can choose directly targets and/or contacts group.
+Finally, you need to select who will be notified and how.
+You can directly choose targets and/or a contacts group.
 If you want to create a new integration, you can by clicking on + More.

 If you have selected a contacts group that doesn’t exist, in the next view, you should edit this contacts group to add targets.

 You can add a repeat delay to a notification rule.
-This delay is in minutes, it is 0 by default, which means that the event will be notified only once, without repetition.
+This delay is in minutes and is 0 by default, which means the event will be notified only once, without repetition.

 If you change it to 10 for example, you will receive a notification every 10 minutes for an event until it becomes “OK” again.

-You can stop a repetition of an event from two views, in the list of events and in the status dashboard.
-If the event returns "OK" and returns in error, the repetition starts again.
+You can stop the repetition of an event from two views: the list of events and the status dashboard.
+If the event returns to “OK” and then goes back into error, the repetition starts again.

 You can choose the days and times when you want to receive notifications from each target.